MauritiusOfficial Name: Republic of Mauritius

 Fax: (230) 208-9534

 The Republic of Mauritius is a small island nation consisting of four inhabited and several other islands in the southwestern Indian Ocean.
 Mauritius has a stable government and a diverse economy.
-Its 2012 per capita GDP of US $8,850 is one of the highest in Africa.
+Its 2013 per capita GDP of US $9,136 is one of the highest in Africa.
 Facilities for tourism are well-developed.
 Although English is the administrative language, Creole and French are the languages used in daily life.
 English may not be understood outside of main towns and tourist areas.
 The capital city is Port Louis.
-Read the Department of State’s Facts Sheet on Mauritius for additional information.
+Read the Department of State's Fact Sheet on Mauritius for additional information.

 Entry, Exit & Visa Requirements